vanessaaleung/data-science-notes/machine-learning/tree-models.md

   - Remedy: increase complexity - gather more features data

 ### Ensemble Learning
-_Train different classifiers and aggregate the predictions_
+_Train different classfiers on the same training set, aggregate the predictions_

 - Advantages of CARTs (Classification and Regression Trees) : simple to understand and interpret
 - Limitations of CARTs
   - sensitive to small variations in the training set
   - Classification: only produce orthogonal decision boundaries
   - High variance: may overfit

+#### Voting Classifier
 - Train different models/classifiers on the same dataset, let each model make its predictions
 - Meta-model: Aggregates predictions of individual models
 - More robust, less prone to errors: if some models make predictions that are way off, the other models should compensate these errors